opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 .. _plastic_and_subxsheets:

-Plastic and subxsheets
+Plastic and sub-Xsheets
 ----------------------
-A subxsheet is a valid object for the Plastic tool and all or some of its columns can have a mesh for animating.
-When a subxsheet is selected as starting element, all the columns in the subxsheet that are visible when the Create Mesh button is pressed, are taken in count for the creation of the mesh for the selected subxsheet.
+A sub-Xsheet is a valid object for the Plastic tool and all or some of its columns can have a mesh for animating.
+When a sub-Xsheet is selected as starting element, all the columns in the sub-Xsheet that are visible when the Create Mesh button is pressed, are taken in count for the creation of the mesh for the selected sub-Xsheet.
 These levels will be visible in render and will be deformed by the mesh transformations.
-If, after creating the mesh, the hidden level/s are set to visible, they will behave in slightly different way: they will be deformed by the mesh transformations, but they will be shown in render only for the portions that fall into the mesh boundaries, (their visibility is restricted to the mesh area, even if they are placed into a nested subxsheet with its own mesh and skeleton).
+If, after creating the mesh, the hidden level/s are set to visible, they will behave in slightly different way: they will be deformed by the mesh transformations, but they will be shown in render only for the portions that fall into the mesh boundaries, (their visibility is restricted to the mesh area, even if they are placed into a nested sub-Xsheet with its own mesh and skeleton).